tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 consent.
 Its functionality gets extended by other tools like the banner and more advanced tools that MathSwe can create in the future to keep providing the service with rigor.

+## Validating the Design of Consent Records

+Website operators must store complete and accurate information to prove user consent, but it also must be minimized to avoid collecting unnecessary data.
+It's then crucial to verify the Cookie Consent design on the details of the information it collects.

 ## References